Skip to Content

 It is recommended that you consume at least 1,200 to 1,500 calories each day.

-Going below these levels may end up slowing down your metabolism, making weight loss harder.
+Going below these levels may end up slowing down your metabolism, meaning weight loss may be harder.

 Related: Running for weight loss: The most effective running workouts